thomd/rehype-block/README.md

 `rehype-block` is a [rehype][rehype] plugin to wrap a block of markdown with a HTML tag.
 So what is does in fact is simply replacing markdown lines like for example `:::aside` and `:::` with `<aside>` and `</aside>` respectively.

-The opening block requires an appended name to be used for the HTML tag (see example below)
+The opening block requires an appended name to be used for the HTML tag (see example below).

 > [!NOTE]
 > This plugin does in fact the same as the plugin [remark-directive](https://github.com/remarkjs/remark-directive) but is less generic which can be a better fit for certain markdown situations.
 If you need more flexibility, use `remark-directive` instead.